Boluwatifeolaa/LITA_PROJECT_DOCUMENTATION/README.md

 ### Data Collected
 The datase includes the following:
- 1. Region :
+ 1. Region : The geographical area where the products is sold
- 2. Product :
+ 2. Product : The item been sold
- 3. Order Date :
+ 3. Order Date : The date the product was ordered
- 4. Quantity Sold :
+ 4. Quantity Sold : The Amount of products sold
- 5. Order ID:
+ 5. Order ID: The unique number that is assigned to an item placed by the customer
- 6. Customer ID :
+ 6. Customer ID : A unique codes/Name assigned to an individual customer
- 7. Unit Sold :
+ 7. Unit Sold : The total sales of the products
- 8. Total Sales :
+ 8. Total Sales : The total revenue sold of the products within a period of time

 ### Project Objectives
 The project was designed to address the following analysis goals:
-  1. Total Sales by Product
+  1. Total Sales by Product :
-  2. Total Sales by Region
+  2. Total Sales by Region :
   3. Region bt Quantities Sold
   4. Average Sales by Product